clarkgrubb/home/README.rst

 The Mac filesystem (HFS+), incidentally, is not case sensitive, but it remembers the case that was used when a file is created and uses it for display.

-To make it easier to work at the command line, I avoid file names which contain spaces.
+To make it easier to work at the command line, avoid file names which contain spaces.

-Since I use tab completion, I choose names that are uniquely specified by their first two letters.
-But note that desktops create two directories ``Documents`` and ``Downloads`` which require three letters to uniquely specify.
+Tab completion works well when the contents of a directory are uniquely specified by their first two letters.
+Unfortunately the desktop operating systems create directories, namely ``Documents`` and ``Downloads``, which require three letters to uniquely specify.

 Windows creates home subdirectories which break both the no-space rule and the unique-two-letter-prefix rule, e.g. ``My Documents``, ``My Pictures``.
 One can rename these directories.
-Since they are `Special Folders <http://en.wikipedia.org/wiki/Special_folder>`_, one should also update the registry for the benefit of applications using the Special Folder API to get the paths:
+Since they are `Special Folders <http://en.wikipedia.org/wiki/Special_folder>`_, one should also update the registry for the benefit of applications using the Special Folder API to get the paths.
+The registry key is:

 ::

     HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders

-Also, the Explorer may keep separate names for these files, so one may need to change the file names at both the command line and in the Explorer.
+Also, the Explorer keeps separate names for these files, so one must cahnge the file names at both the command line and in Explorer.

 **windows home subdirectories to rename:**